peter-can-write/web-notes/flask.md

 {{ input(foo) }}
 ```

-However, note that if we want to place the macro into another file (like `macros.html` --- a goo idea), we have to *import* the macro using the `import` syntax:
+However, note that if we want to place the macro into another file (like `macros.html` --- a good idea), we have to *import* the macro using the `import` syntax:

 ```HTML
 {{ from '<file>' import <macro> with context }}